sszukala/Genesis-Sphere-Ver-2/README.md

   - It dictates how severely time warps near a black hole singularity.
   - It governs the nature of the transition phase in a cyclic universe (whether sharp or smooth).
 - **Insight**: The strength of temporal effects near singularities links black hole physics and cosmic cycle transitions.
+- **Validation**: Higher β values (optimally β = 1.20) produce more pronounced cycle transitions with dramatic time dilation effects that align with cyclic cosmology models.

 ### Analogous Progression (Phase Correspondence)